Carbon removal for individuals

 Durability

-Verification & integrity
+Verification and integrity

 Availability for individuals

-Biomass-based durable removal (beyond biochar)
+Biomass-based durable removal beyond biochar

 What it is